 It took us around 8-9 hours to complete the walk.
 We were however filming and taking photos of everything.
 So if you were not doing that I can imagine it would be easily 1-2 hours shorter.

 Thanks so much for reading.
 It was our pleasure to put together this body of work.
+It is the best walk in London, by far.
 If you live in London, you must do this walk!

 Photos/Video – Ben Kepka